apache/iceberg/rest_docs/rest-catalog-v0.1-SNAPSHOT.md

 *List all catalog configuration settings*

-All REST catalog clients will first call this route to get some configuration provided by the server.
-This route will return any server specified default configuration values for the catalog, such as configuration values used to setup the catalog for usage with Spark (e.g. vectorization-enabled).
+All REST catalog clients will first call this route to get possible catalog-specific configuration values provided by the server, that the catalog (and its HTTP client) can use to complete the `initialize` step.
-Users should be able to override these values with client specified values.
-The server might be able to request that the client use its value over a value that has been configured in the client application.
-How and if it will do that is an open question, and thus not currently specified in this documents schema.
+This call is similar to the initial set-up calls that some catalogs already do for domain-specific information, such as the Nessie catalog or the Glue catalog.
+This is to allow for services that would like to integrate with Iceberg to do so, and to be able to add their own domain-specific information into the REST catalog without requiring them to write and distribute a catalog themselves.
+There will be two sets of values provided -
+- overrides
+  * An object containing values that the client must use.
+    For example, auth headers that the client will receive from the server as temporary credentials.
+- defaults
+  * Catalog-specific configuration that the client may use as a default value.
+    These are optional and the client is free to use its own value for these.

 > Example responses